jkalleberg/DV-TrioTrain/docs/getting-started/walk-through.md

 !!! warning
     You will need to tailor this step to match your HPC cluster.
 Reach out to your system admin with any questions.

-The GIAB raw data we will be using for this tutorial is relatively large, and thus needs ample memory.
+The GIAB raw data we will be using for this tutorial is relatively large  and thus needs ample memory.
 We request resources in a SLURM "interactive session" to allow us to run code at the command line and avoid running resource-intensive code on the login node, which could negatively impact other users.
 Details about the memory/CPUs requested for this tutorial when run on the MU Lewis Computing Cluster can be found in the [User Guide](../user-guide/compute.md).

 There are two options: